25 Feb Why IKO Is The Worst Shingle In Roofing

 IKO Shingles Are Incapable Of Withstanding Strong Winds

 Out of all shingles, IKO are the weakest and are the most prone to damage and wear in tear.
-Wind storms can easily cause serious damage to IKO shingles that require emergency repairs.
+Wind storms can easily cause serious damage to their shingles that require emergency repairs.
 When I do roof repairs after wind storms, literally almost 100% of the repairs I do are to IKO shingles.
-Therefore I strongly recommend not settling for cheap and poor quality IKO shingles that are substandard.
-They will cost you a lot more than other better quality shingles due to frequent repairs.
+I strongly recommend not settling for cheap and poor quality shingles that are substandard.
+They will cost you a lot more than other better quality shingles due to frequent repairs!

 The IKO Shingles Have a Poor Design

 IKO shingles are bad at holding moisture and easily curl making your roof look bad and damaged even though you may have installed them recently.
 IKO shingles allow moisture to escape easier and so they crack and splinter in the heat much faster.
 GAF and Certainteed shingles are more durable and last longer in the sunlight.

 The Bottom Line